oraichain/oraichain-static-files/mainnet-static-files/Full-node-v2.md

 # Tutorial to participate in the Oraichain mainnet

-This tutorial helps validators and full nodes quickly synchronize with the Oraichain mainnet by downloading a storage snapshot prepared by the team.
+This tutorial helps full node operators quickly synchronize with the Oraichain mainnet by downloading a storage snapshot prepared by the team.
 The downloading speed is much faster than synchronizing from the first block, which allows fast set up to join the network in no time!

-If you want to synchronize your node using the traditional method, please follow [this tutorial](https://github.com/oraichain/oraichain-static-files/blob/master/mainnet-static-files/Validator.md) instead.

 ## Hardware specifications for an Oraichain node: